Blog>Cost Guides>Cost to build a garden football pitch

 Basic maintenance tips for a natural grass pitch

 Your football pitch must be fertilized, mowed and watered regularly to keep it well-groomed and healthy.
 Mow as often as the grass reaches approximately 10 cm and water every day, early in the morning.
-In dry weather, twice: in the morning and late evening, for best results use a water spray nozzle.
+In dry weather, try to water in the morning and late evening, and for best results, use a water spray nozzle.

 Remember, you will need to take care of repairing holes and bare patches and remarking the pitch when lines are damaged.
 With some tender care, your pitch will be the envy of your sporting friends!